 The administrator needs to review this application and either approve or reject it.

 To decide whether a new vendor application should be approved, the administrator may want to review the details of the vendor profile.
-First, note that a vendor profile is populated with the information that the user has provided when submitting their vendor application; this includes the prospective vendor’s email, name, company name, company description, company address, and if required, ship-from address.
-You can find this information on the tabs of the prospective vendor’s user profile.
+First, note that a vendor profile contains the information provided by a vendor in the application form.
+It includes the prospective vendor's email, name, company name, company description, company address, and if required, ship-from address.
+You can find this information on the tabs of the prospective vendor's user profile.

 After reviewing the user profile of the prospective vendor, the administrator needs to approve or reject the application using the buttons Approve vendor / Decline vendor.

-If needed, before approving a vendor profile, the administrator may want to re-adjust the new vendor’s access information (for example, to change the user’s access permissions by changing the role that was assigned to them by default, to give the user a non-default membership level, or to re-adjust the account settings so the user will be requested to change their password on next login).
-This, of course, can also be done after the new vendor approval.
+If needed, the administrator may re-adjust the new vendor's access information before approval (e.g., change the user's access permissions by changing the role that was assigned to them by default, give the user a non-default membership level, or re-adjust the account settings so the user will be requested to change their password on next login).
+That, of course, can also be done after the new vendor approval.